All guides

 Key fact

-Nearly every Paper 2 question is one of these: counterexample (disprove a "for all" claim with one case), direct deduction (chain the given facts), proof by contradiction (assume the opposite, reach an absurdity), must-be-true (does it hold in every allowed case?), necessary vs sufficient (which way does the implication go?), and spot-the-flaw (find the exact broken line in a given proof).
+Nearly every Paper 2 question is one of these: counterexample (disprove a "for all" claim with one case), direct deduction (chain the given facts), proof by contradiction (assume the opposite, reach an absurdity), must-be-true (does it hold in every allowed case?), necessary vs sufficient (which way does the implication go?), spot-the-flaw (find the exact broken line in a given proof), proof by cases (split into exhaustive cases, typically odd and even, and settle each), and reordering (rearrange a jumbled set of statements into a valid proof).
 Learn to read the question stem for which one it wants.

 1. Counterexample